yduf/yduf.github.io/_posts/2020-07-16-parser-treetop.md

 **Notes**
 - the `SyntaxNode` has some [usefull methods](https://cjheath.github.io/treetop/semantic_interpretation.html) like `terminal?`
-- Ruby being ruby, you can extend `Treetop::Runtime::SyntaxNode`, and even their instance
+- Ruby being ruby, you can extend `Treetop::Runtime::SyntaxNode`, and even their instance (using the block mechanism supported by the grammar)
 - **see below to advice about using module to provide these Node class.**

 see also